janjiralakirankumar/DevOpsEssentials/README.md

 ```
 ansible-playbook DevOpsSetup.yml
 ```
-### At the end of this step, the docker-server and jenkins-server will be ready for the
+### At the end of this step, the Docker-server and Jenkins-server will be ready for the
-### Devops labs

-### Check if Jenkins landing page is appearing:
+### Check if the Jenkins landing page is appearing:
 http://44.202.164.153:8080/ # Use your respective ip address

 ### Check if docker is working